-Most households (73%) are in owneroccupied housing units with the remaining 27 percent of households in renter-occupied units.
-Park County features a high number of vacant housing units (1994 units) Of these the majority ( s OWNED units (1,994 units).
+Most households (73%) are in owner-occupied housing units with the remaining 27 percent of households in renter-occupied units.
+Park County features a high number of vacant housing units (1,994 units).
 Of these, the majority (51%) are used seasonally, indicating that second home ownership and vacation rentals are common.